topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/Show.png)

-### Step 6 : Create a test table named todo_list.
+### Step 6 : Created a test table named todo_list.
 From the MySQL console, run the following statement:

 CREATE TABLE example_database.todo_list ( mysql> item_id INT AUTO_INCREMENT, mysql> content VARCHAR(255), mysql> PRIMARY KEY(item_id) mysql> );

-Note: Please type the above statment to prevent error output
+Note: I typed the above statment to prevent error output, if using this command typing is prevents getting back an error message

 ![](Images/create.png)

-Step 7 : Insert a few rows of content in the test table.
-You might want to repeat the next command a few times, using different VALUES:
+Step 7 : Inserted a few rows of content in the test table.
+I repeated the next command a few times, using different VALUES:

 `mysql> INSERT INTO example_database.todo_list (content) VALUES ("My first important item");`

-To confirm that the data was successfully saved to your table, run:
+To confirm that the data was successfully saved to the table, I typed the below command:

 `mysql>  SELECT * FROM example_database.todo_list;`
 `mysql> INSERT INTO example_database.todo_list(content) VALUES ("My first Important Things to get completed in Six Months");`